mvolkmann/blog/src/progressive-web-apps.md

 they are not lost when the server is restarted.
 Servers can continue sending push notifications to clients even after the browser windows that created the subscriptions have been closed.
+The messages are queued so if the browser is closed, they can be sent later when the browser is reopened.

 Chrome has excellent support for push notifications.
 Safari uses a non-standard push notifications API,